byrne8783/reactCore1/reactCore1/readMe.txt

 I have jQuery integrated with a manual build ('npm run wbp') and have a plugin to automatically load jQuery into the js bundle, I have Bootstrap installed and loading as a module, and its styling the nav bar and menu!
 I had to update this stuff for BootStrap 4
-I have site.css loading as a module, however I do not have it doing an automatic build based on the source file save
+I have site.css loading as a module, however I do not have it doing an automatic build based on the source file save I ignored problems getting the 'babel-loader' to transpile ES6 code since I want to go for Typescript 3.0 anyway

+So, trying to get my CSS out of inline styles and into a file it transpires "extract-text-webpack-plugin" is obsolete on WebPack 4 and instead
+I need to use "mini-css-extract-plugin".  so, on with Onward and upward.

 ****not sure if I'm loading popper.js and tooltip.js - better go over that and make sure